Art Fair Madrid

 When is the art fair week in Madrid?

-from the 27th of February to March the 03rd
+from February 27 to March 3, 2019

 Art fair Madrid: The capital of Spain will soon become a prolific hub for art lovers.
 From contemporary art, emerging art to street art, Madrid has something for everyone.
 The most artistic week of the year is taking place in Madrid led by ARCO art fair.
 Just like Venice Biennale or Art Basel, there are many smaller satellite events happening around the same time as the main event.
 We subjectively list them below, considering our mindset: art in the context of the digital era.

 ARCO, the Elder of the art fairs in Madrid

 - General public ticket: Wednesday February 27 to Saturday March 2, 40€.
 Sunday March 3, 30€

 - Address: IFEMA, Feria de Madrid.
 Av. del Partenón, 5

 - This year the invited country is Peru